abalbekov/nbrshell/Readme.md

-    ├── pbrun_as_oracle          │──> connects via paramiko ssh client with a password (no prior ssh ├── pbrun_as_oracle_fn       │    keys setup is needed), then executes pbrun to switch to oracle account, │    then sets oracle environment according to provided "oracle_sid" │    and runs provided shell commands.
+    ├── pbrun_as_oracle          │──> connects via paramiko ssh client with a password (no prior ssh ├── pbrun_as_oracle_fn       │    keys setup is needed), then executes pbrun to switch to oracle account, │    then sets oracle environment according to provided "oracle_sid" │    and runs provided shell commands as oracle user.

     ├── pbrun_as                 │──> connects via paramiko ssh client with password (no prior ssh ├── pbrun_as_fn              │    keys setup is needed), then executes pbrun to switch to another user,